-This live remote instructor-led program of study consists of 10 days of training, divided into 2 parts of 5 days each, delivered via video conference embedded in a learning management system (LMS) for a total of 60 instructor-led hours.
+This instructor-led program of study consists of 10 days of training, divided into 2 parts of 5 days each, delivered onsite in conjunction with a learning management system (LMS) for a total of 60 instructor-led hours.
 The typical length of the full course of study is 6 months to 1 year.

 As a result of this training participants will be able to provide DBT.

 Part 2 – Learning Objectives:

 Part 1: August 19-23, 2024